 option(s) on the various cameras below.

-Below is the most complete list you will find on these Chinese-made "Minolta"
+Below is the most complete list you will find on these Chinese-made,

-cameras.
-Some details on some of their lenses and accessories are listed
+Minolta-derived, SLR cameras.
+Some details on some of their lenses and

-as well.
-There were at least TWO DOZEN different brands, with many
+accessories are listed as well.
+There were at least TWO DOZEN different

-dozens of models of Chinese SLR cameras -- with names other than "Minolta"
+brands of Chinese SLR cameras (with countless models), all with names other

 See Seagull